dinythomas89/dinythomas89/README.md

 * MySQL
 * Git
 * Jest
+* Power BI

 I'm currently seeking new opportunities to further develop my skills and contribute to exciting web projects.
 If you're interested in collaborating, feel free to reach out!

-- 🔭 I’m currently working on - creating adashboard application
+- 🔭 I’m currently working on - creating a dashboard application
 - 🌱 I’m currently learning - Next.js, Azure
 - 📫 How to reach me: - dinythomas@gmail.com
  <!---